City-of-Helsinki/haitaton-backend/services/hanke-service/README.md

 ### Testing with curl

+**In order to this to work you need to enable Direct Access Grants for the client (`hanke-service` in these examples)**

-Retrieve access_token (auth-service needs to on, replace `USERNAME` and `PASSWORD` with real values - create new user in Keycloak if necessary):
+Retrieve access_token (auth-service needs to be on, replace `USERNAME` and `PASSWORD` with real values - create new user in Keycloak if necessary):
 ```shell
 curl -XPOST 'http://localhost:3030/auth/realms/haitaton/protocol/openid-connect/token' \
 -H 'Content-Type: application/x-www-form-urlencoded' \